Last Updated on August 5, 2025

 What is the day after Christmas called?

 Boxing Day is December 26th, and is an annual national holiday in Jamaica.
-If it falls on a Saturday or Sunday, the holiday is celebrated on a Monday, like it is this year.
+If it falls on a Saturday or Sunday, the holiday is celebrated on a Monday.

 Some say the leftovers from the Christmas meal was put in boxes and given to the poor.

-Some say the elite, including slave masters, would give their workers the day after Christmas off and would maybe give them left-over food which was boxed up and parceled out.
+Some say the elite, including slave masters, would give their workers the day after Christmas off and would maybe give them left-over food or money that was boxed up and parceled out.

 Others suggest that it had more charitable origins.
 Sailors who were fortunate enough to return from sea often made donations to the local church.
-These boxes with the donations, usually coins, were opened on Boxing Day and given to the poor.
+These boxes with the donations, usually coins, were opened on Boxing Day by the priests and given to the poor.

 What is Boxing Day in Jamaica like?